-4.14.
-Radioactive waste management activities will require financial and human resources and the necessary infrastructure.
-Senior management of any facility involved in the generation or management of radioactive waste should make arrangements to provide adequate resources for radioactive waste management activities, to satisfy the demands imposed by the safety, health, environmental, nuclear security, quality and economic aspects of the full range of radioactive waste management activities.
+4.14 Radioactive waste management activities will require financial and human resources and the necessary infrastructure.
+Senior management of any facility involved in the generation or management of radioactive waste should make arrangements to provide adequate resources for radioactive waste management activities, to satisfy the demands imposed by the safety, health, environmental, nuclear security, quality and economic aspects of the full range of radioactive waste management activities and by the potentially long duration of such activities.

-4.15.
-The management of radioactive waste can take place over long timescales.
-Therefore, the government, the regulatory body, the waste owner and the operating organization should ensure the sustainability of all the required resources to maintain safety and environmental protection in appropriate policies, strategies and plans.
+4.15 The management of radioactive waste can take place over long timescales.
+Therefore the government, the regulatory body, the waste owner and the operating organization should ensure the sustainability of all the required resources to maintain safety and environmental protection in appropriate policies, strategies and plans.